In new poll, 60 percent support keeping stay-at-home restrictions to fight coronavirus

 And when the race is reduced to 11 swing states — Arizona, Colorado, Florida, Maine, Michigan, Minnesota, Nevada, New Hampshire, North Carolina, Pennsylvania and Wisconsin — Biden holds a combined 6-point lead over Trump, 49 percent to 43 percent.

-Biden also leads Trump by 9 points on which candidate better handles a crisis (47 percent to 38 percent), and by another 9 points on who would better handle the coronavirus (45 percent to 36 percent).
+Biden also leads Trump by 9 points on which candidate would better handle a crisis (47 percent to 38 percent) and by 9 points on who would better handle the coronavirus (45 percent to 36 percent).

-But Trump leads Biden by 11 points on which candidate better handles the economy (47 percent to 36 percent).
+But Trump leads Biden by 11 points on which candidate would better handle the economy (47 percent to 36 percent).

 Pessimism grows about the state of the economy

-Yet voters are much more pessimistic about the state of the economy than they were a month ago.
+Yet voters are much more pessimistic about the economy than they were a month ago.

 In the new poll, a plurality of 45 percent describe the economy as being poor, which is up more than 20 points since March.